HL7/US-Core/source/pages/_includes/us-core-immunization-intro.md

 profile:

 -   Query for immunizations belonging to a Patient
--   Record immunizations belonging to a Patient
+-  [Record or update] immunizations belonging to a Patient

 ### Mandatory and Must Support Data Elements